 - Chopped fresh parsley - optional

-Add the beef short ribs and brown all sides.
+- Add the short ribs and brown all sides.
 It probably will take about 10 minutes.
 Then, remove the shot ribs from the Instant Pot and set aside.

-Add in onion and garlic.
-Sauté until onion is translucent or for about 4 minutes and don’t forget to scrap the browned bits from the bottom of the cooker.
+- Add in onion and garlic.
+Sauté until onion is translucent.
+It's about 4 minutes.
+Don’t forget to scrap the browned bits from the bottom of the pot.

-Turn off the sauté mode.
-Transfer the beef back to the pot add in beef broth and bay leaves.
+- Turn off the sauté mode.
+Add in beef broth and bay leaves.
+Stir well.
+Transfer the short ribs back to the pot.

-Remove beef shot ribs carefully, keeping the meat on the bone.
+- Remove shot ribs carefully, keeping the meat on the bone.

-Add ¼ cup of cooking liquid you reserved into a little glass bowl and mix with the cornstarch.
-Slowly pour the mixture into the cooking liquid and whisk for about 2 minutes or until gravy thickens.
+- Slowly pour the cornstarch mixture into the saucepan with the cooking liquid and whisk for about 2 minutes or until gravy thickens.
 Season with salt and pepper if you desire.

-Place beef on serving plate, spoon over sauce.
+- Place short ribs on serving plate, spoon over sauce.
 Enjoy!

 If you make this recipe, follow @primaverakitchen on Instagram, snap a photo and hashtag it #primaverakitchen.
 I'd love to see what you're making!